How Do I Become a Secondary English Teacher?

 Do I need to complete specific courses?

-Students enrolled in the Bachelor of Arts (English Writing and Literature) program need to select the Education pathway courses.
+Students enrolled in the Bachelor of Arts (Creative Writing and Literature) program need to select the Education pathway courses.

 Students must also choose courses in a second learning area* (beyond the Arts) that aligns with the Australian Curriculum to meet the entry requirements for the Master of Teaching (Secondary).
 For example, you need to complete a minor (4 courses) in one of the following areas: